immortalbean/wingrid/docs/1 - Window creation and properties.md

 # Window creation and properties

-Despite how quick and easy it is to create and set up a window, WinGrid gives developers a ton of control.

 # wingrid._Window():

 The private window class internally used by WinGrid.
 This class contains all information stored by a window, like its position, size, and elements.